Upgrade your PM skills with top-selling authors

 11. Hooked by Nir Eyal

-Eyal has lots of experience working with customers since he has found and sold a couple of his own companies.
-By studying consumer psychology and consumer design, he has managed to create a solid system of that you are welcome to exploit to become more successful.
+Eyal has a lot of experience working with customers since he has founded and sold a couple of his own companies.
+By studying consumer psychology and consumer product design, he has created a solid system that you are welcome to exploit to become more successful.
 As they say, the expert in anything was once a beginner.

 10. Zero to One by Peter Thiel

-Zero to Oneis a manual on how to build a successful company from Peter Thiel, one of PayPal’s co-founder and one of the first Facebook investors.
+Zero to One is a manual on how to build a successful company from Peter Thiel, one of PayPal’s co-founders and one of the first Facebook investors.
 PayPal was a pioneering digital payment system, and it is especially interesting to read its story: how the project evolved from an idea to a functional web platform.

 9. The 7 Habits of Highly Effective People by Stephen Covey

-Stephen R. Covey has experience at running a business, while giving lectures, and paying attention to family life at the same time.
-He wrote one of the best project management books that describes how certain skills and qualities can help you to manage multiple things at once.
+Stephen R. Covey has experience running a business while giving lectures, and paying attention to family life at the same time.
+He wrote one of the best project management books that describes how certain skills and qualities can help you manage multiple things at once.

 8. Good to Great by James C. Collins